 Here’s another one.

 In my elementary school years, I recall a period when I was obsessed with Tuxedo Mask – the handsome protagonist in the Sailor Moon series.
 He was known for unfailingly making heroic entrances in every episode in his black cape and saving the day.
 Perhaps it was since then I started fancying the idea of capes and the associated mysterious vibes.
 But certainly just because it looks dashing on a fictional character doesn’t mean it’ll have the same effect in real life.
 Then again, fast forwarding to now, capes are making a scene for themselves in the market as a popular fashion piece.
 While many of us admired the capes street sets, it just still looks like a cinch to pull off.
 Just recently I’ve taken the liberty to purchase this cape coat from shein.com to venture into the world of capes and it’s one of the best fashion decisions I’ve made in 2017 yet.
-Contrary to popular beliefs, I think capes can be easily styled, just need to know that sometimes there is a fine line between the chic-of-the-chicest and throwing-stuff-on-not-knowing-what-I’m-doing.
+Contrary to popular beliefs, I think capes can be easily styled as there is a very fine line between the chic-of-the-chicest and throwing-stuff-on-not-knowing-what-I’m-doing.
 I decided to go with this all black ensemble in an attempt to create a classic look that’ll remain timeless.
 Read More

 There’s something so chic and elegant about being able to mix neutral tones in an outfit.
 Neutrals are generally very easy on the eye and are often overlooked on the streets, but mashing three or more neutrals together can make the outfit a little more eye-catching and a little less ordinary.